BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 If you would like to focus on the classical genre, you better buy a classical guitar.
 But you would surely find playing classical guitar very demanding.
 Classical is the most demanding musical genre.
 Classical music, of course, is timeless, and for this reason, they are called “classic.”
 Since classical is timeless, you can perform them anytime and anywhere, and still end up being appreciated by everyone.

 Playing classical music, however, is more technically demanding.
 You need to practice more to get the hang of it.
 Interestingly, classical is great because it is related to Folk and Celtic styles, as well.
 It, therefore, allows for more creativity and possibility as you advanced in learning the classics.

 Even a single model of a guitar can be readily used to play in various genres of music like Jazz, Soul, Blues, Funk, Rock, heavy metal, and Country.
 When it comes to versatility, the electric guitar is considered more versatile than the classical and acoustic guitar.
 Between the classical guitar and acoustic guitar, however, the acoustic guitar is more frequently preferred.
 You will often hear your favorite songs played using acoustic ones than classical guitars.

 We recommend starting out with the genre you are most familiar with.
 This will get you a good start because you will be more motivated & passionate.
 You can move on to learn other guitar technique and style after that.

-Every music genre might have its very own corresponding guitar playing styles.
-Therefore, the guitar styles and techniques you must learn is very closely related to the music genre you will be focusing on.
+Every music genre might have its very own corresponding guitar playing particular style.
+Therefore, the guitar styles and picking techniques you must learn is very closely related to the music genre you will be focusing on.
 As a singer, the music genre selection is more important the guitaring styles you want to focus on.
 “Music genre comes first; guitaring styles come second.”